PythonLinks/Mecrisp-Ice/docs/source/cross-compiler.rst

 header-4-foldable

-Words for Generating he Output File
+Words for Generating the Output File
 -----------------------------------
 example